 Sasha takes us through her entire baking process step by step.
-She shares her sure fire method of making homemade cinnamon raisin bread.
-Tips and photos of every step included.
+She shares her sure fire method of making homemade cinnamon bread with raisins.
+Tips and photos of every step are included, and the pictures you see are Sasha’s pictures while making this bread.

 More Sourdough Bread Recipes: